 Like all composite components, this one also has a main Container, but it is used only for layout via its margin/padding properties; it doesn't contribute to the visible UI.

-Inside, there are two child components: a Text primitive for the label, and a Text Input Field for the input.
+Inside, there are two child components: a Paragraph primitive for the label, and an Input Field for the input.

 The core view components, available under the Core tab in the View component library panel contain both primitive and composite components: for example, Image is a primitive but Checkbox field is a composite.